This is a quick read on the advantages and disadvantages of snow melting systems. Some you have considered, and some you may not have thought of.

 Heating pavers, concrete, and stone surfaces evenly will add to their longevity.
 Surfaces that are heated unevenly are vulnerable to cracking and spalling.
 By eliminating scraping, chipping, and application of chemicals, surfaces will maintain their original appearance for years.

 ThermaPANEL snowmelt systems are capable of working as an invisible solar collector in the warmer months, providing solar hot water for pools and domestic water.
-A well designed ThermaPANEL system will cool the patio while heating the pool.

 These value added benefits will provide a short return on investment.
 Tube based and electric snowmelt systems do not have the advantage of providing a return on investment.